-In Albania, life along Europe’s last wild river, the Vjosa, remains largely unspoiled by development and modern industry.
+Europe’s last undammed river, the Vjosa in Albania, remains largely unspoiled by development and modern industry.
 The river flows unobstructed from its source in northern Greece through to the Adriatic Sea, and is one of the world’s least explored.
 Agriculture remains the mainstay of life, with hopes to expand the tourism industry through the temptation of unspoiled nature.
-Recently the fate of the river and residents along its banks has been threatened by the proposal of several hydropower dam projects, a reversal by a government that promised to declare it a national park.
-In a rare move for Albania, rather than accept the possibility that their villages could be flooded and environment forever altered, communities along the river united to fight those usually deaf to their pleas.
-This is a portrait of life along the Vjosa.

 But recently life along the Vjosa has been threatened by proposed hydropower dam projects, which would cause flooding of villages, farmlands and upset delicate biological processes within the river.
 This comes as a policy reversal by a government that promised to declare it a protected national park.
 The courts have upheld a lawsuit blocking construction of one dam, but now the government has filed an appeal while simultaneously opening bids on a second stalled hydropower project.
 Communities along the river have united in challenging the government's on-going deal making, in an effort to save a way of life that has sustained them for generations.
 This is a portrait of life in one of Europe’s last wild ecosystems.